 Our Community Programme is just one of the ways in which we can support everyone's creative journey.

-Due to the Covid-19 outbreak, our Community Programme sessions are not running until further notice.
+Due to the Covid-19 outbreak, our Community Programme sessions will not be running until further notice.

 If you are socially isolated and interested in receiving some creative support remotely, please email firstname.lastname@example.org.

-We are doing everything we can to ensure everyone’s safety when we reopen on Wednesday 5 August.
+We are doing everything we can to ensure all of our visitors, volunteers and staff are kept safe.
 If you are a member of the Community Programme, please click here to find out more about the changes we are making.

 Our Community Programme enables everyone to experience a creative life on their terms.